Skip to content

 Recommended Installation

 Setting up this application using Docker is recommended.
-This does not mean that other options are bad, just that support is much easier for this setup.
+This does not mean that other options are bad, but its the only method that is officially maintained and gets regularly tested.

 Docker

-The docker image (vabene1111/recipes) simply exposes the application on the container's port 8080.
+The docker image (vabene1111/recipes) simply exposes the application on the container's port 80 through the integrated nginx webserver.

 docker run -d \